 BECOMING A PHOTOGRAPHER

 If becoming a photographer is your dream then you have come to the right place.
-We know our Digital Photography Expert course gets results.
+We know our Professional Photography course gets results.
 While we could include 100’s of testimonials from graduating students, we thought we would share with you a little of what we see.

 Students of all different ages, backgrounds and skill levels enroll in our course.
 The practical tasks students complete in Module 1 give us a snapshot of each students starting point.
 This enables us to ensure each student receives tuition and guidance tailored to their individual skill level from the beginning.
 When students are three-quarters of the way through their course (Module 9), they are asked to re-do one of the images they did in Module 1.
 They are required to approach the task as they would now, with fresh eyes, drawing on the skills and techniques they have learnt so far throughout their course.